 Before we get into that though, I’m Mickey Mellen, and this is A Brighter Web episode number 31, brought to you by all of us at GreenMellen.
 Our goal of this podcast is to give you quick weekly insights for news, products and ideas, so we can all make the web a brighter place to be.
 These might be actual web tips, talking about strategy, search engines, WordPress plugins and UX, or it might be productivity ideas to help you get more done and free up your time to do great things.

-We also want to thank our sponsor gowp.com.
+We also want to thank our sponsor, GoWP.
 GoWP provides white label WordPress support for agencies and web professionals.
-Use code, ABW for a 15% discount on any monthly plan.
+Use code ABW for a 15% discount on any monthly WordPress maintenance and support plan.

 Today we’ll talk more about bad passwords, engagement bait, Chrome ad blocking, accidental duplicate content, and more.
 Let’s dig in.